-JIRGA of the centuries-old and time tested institutions of Pakhtun culture is Jirga.
-It is a unique forum in pakhtuns in which traditionally tribal elders come together to settle affairs of its nation or rely on behind a cause.
-The phrase Jirga means “council” Traditionally and historically his instrument of Jirga has been used effectively by pakhtuns to settle inter-tribal and intertribal disputes as well as other related social issues.
-If one happens to visit a pakhtun locality, it can see elders of different tribes, wearing turbans, with long heated debates one found busy to settle particular disputes among the tribes or between the local tribesmen.
+JIRGA of the centuries-old and time-tested institutions of Pakhtun culture is Jirga.
+It is a unique forum in Pashtuns in which traditionally tribal elders come together to settle the affairs of their nation or rely on a cause.
+The phrase Jirga means “council” Traditionally and historically his instrument of Jirga has been used effectively by Pashtuns to settle inter-tribal and intertribal disputes as well as other related social issues.
+If one happens to visit a pakhtuns locality, one can see elders of different tribes, wearing turbans, with long heated debates one found busy to settle particular disputes among the tribes or between the local tribesmen.